 Irwin is a DoDEA 21st Century Jump Start School and this has allowed for extra resources and tools to implement the DoDEA standards with fidelity.
-Instruction at Irwin emphasizes a student-centered climate tailored to accommodate students unique learning needs, we do this by providing and teaching students how to access and use collaborative digital resources.
-Teachers require student to use digital resources to create learning artifacts that incorporate Science, Technology, Engineering, Art and Math (STEAM) in Project Based Learning (PBL) units of study.
+Instruction at Irwin emphasizes a student-centered climate tailored to accommodate students' unique learning needs; we do this by providing and teaching students how to access and use collaborative digital resources.
+Teachers require students to use digital resources to create learning artifacts that incorporate Science, Technology, Engineering, Art and Math (STEAM) in Project Based Learning (PBL) units of study.

 Irwin is located in a wonderful community and because of you and your child, it will continue to be a school that exemplifies high standards and inspires academic success.

 Yours in Education,

 To be among the world's leaders in education, enriching the lives of military-connected students and the communities in which they live.

 Educate, Engage, and Empower each student to succeed in dynamic world.

 By the end of the school year, all students will improve their reading skills by utilizing vocabulary strategies that focus on context clues and vocabulary development across the curriculum.
 Progress will be measured through the use of standardized and local assessments.

 By the end of the school year, all students will increase proficiency in number sense in operations as measured by system wide and local assessments.